 In May 2020 we assisted a Ph.D student in Athens with images of our behind–the–scenes photographs and documentation of the Rene Deltgen WWII German miitary propaganda film Fronttheater.
 The student has been delighted with the materials which we have made available, writing "The information you are giving me is very valuable to my thesis and I appreciate your trust to my intentions. " and: "The photos are remarkable.
 Your contribution will be of great help for my thesis."
 After we also subsequently sent a full–page interview with Fronttheater's director found in the Film-Kurier Tageszeitung newspaper of 8 June 1942, the student responded: "Thank you for this material.
 I really appreciate it.
 This interview is a great contribution to the film documentation and analysis that I try to provide in my thesis."

-We have been asked to provide poster and advertising images for a chapter in the forthcoming book Ufa international – Ein deutscher Filmkonzern mit globalen Ambitionen, with the projected publication date of December 2020.
-We have also been asked for poster images for a forthcoming palgrave book on the topic of Film Distribution, Exhibition and Consumption in the Second World War, to appear in early 2021.
+Nine of our poster and advertising images shall appaer in the forthcoming book Ufa international – Ein deutscher Filmkonzern mit globalen Ambitionen, with the projected publication date of March/April 2021.
+We have also been asked for poster images for a forthcoming palgrave book on the topic of Film Distribution, Exhibition and Consumption in the Second World War, also to appear in early 2021.

 We recently acquired an original press photo taken inside the Esplanade-Cinema in Hamburg in 1949 to do with the trial of flm director Veit Harlan on charges his film Jud Süß was a 'crime against humanity.'
 It was in this cinema where the court screened both Harlan's Jud Süß as well as Hippler's Der ewige Jude films for the judges and trial participants and observers.
 The almost forgotten photo is under consideration to be the book cover illustration of a new English–language book on Veit Harlan currently being written.
 The author of the book has been in touch with us as to this possibility, once the photo was made known to him.